DarioBianco/notes/Ultimate AWS Certified Developer Associate 2025 DVA-C02.md

 Amazon Machine Image:
 - A customized EC2 instance.
 - You can add (pre-package) your own software, configuration, operating system, monitoring.
-- Are built for a specific region, but may be copied to other regions.
+- Are built for a specific region, but ==may be copied to other regions==.
 - you may launch EC2 instances from:
 	- A Public AMI: AWS provided.
 		- E.g., Amazon Linux 2 AMI or the Amazon Linux 2023 AMI